menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Sully - Lynnville is generally considered to be a blue-collar town.
-36.85% of the Sully - Lynnville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sully - Lynnville is a blue-collar town, with 36.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sully - Lynnville is a town of managers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Sully - Lynnville who work in management occupations (14.46%), office and administrative support (12.20%), and business and financial occupations (5.25%).

 Also of interest is that Sully - Lynnville has more people living here who work in computers and math than 95% of the places in the US.